-There’s nothing quite so ominous for an industry as when Google decides to focus its energy in that industry’s direction.
-As we stand in the dawn of Google for Jobs, it’s hard to say what it’s impact will be on the recruiting world or how Google Jobs changes recruiting, but as with most things Google, it is safe to say there will be some level of resonation.
-As it stands today, Google for Jobs seems to be dipping its toe in the waters of client and candidate connection, but what’s important for most firms is how they steady themselves for the inevitable moment when the behemoth decides to cannonball in the pool.
-There’s a lot that is yet to be determined about Google for Jobs, but from what we’ve gleaned in its infancy, it may be the most impactful digital entity in the world of recruiting since LinkedIn, and it’s clear Google Jobs changes recruiting.
+There’s nothing quite so ominous for an industry as when Google decides to focus on it.
+As we stand in the dawn of Google for Jobs, it’s hard to say how Google Jobs changes recruiting.
+But as with most things Google, it is safe to say there will be some level of resonation.
+As it stands, Google for Jobs seems to be dipping its toe in the waters of client and candidate connection.
+What’s important for most firms is how they steady themselves for the moment when the behemoth decides to cannonball into the pool.
+Google for Jobs may be the most impactful digital entity in the world of recruiting since LinkedIn.
+It’s clear Google Jobs changes recruiting.

 How it works